As long as you live, pay attention to personal development.

 Colleges typically offer personality development.
 But it is personal development which is much needed in the workplace.

-The confusion is not only in the difference of meaning but also on what is more meaningful.
+The confusion is not only in the meaning but also on what is more meaningful.

 This is why many speakers offer personal development when they are actually talking about personality development.

-And training associates look for a personality development speaker when what the the boss really wanted is a personal development speaker.
+And training associates look for a personality development speaker when the boss really want a personal development speaker.

 I will help you distinguish them from each other.